Importing untrusted TLS certificates to Che

 A source code repositories provider (Git)

-Che uses labeled config maps in Che namespace as sources for TLS certificates.
-The config maps can have an arbitrary amount of keys with a random amount of certificates each.
+Che uses labeled ConfigMaps in Che namespace as sources for TLS certificates.
+The ConfigMaps can have an arbitrary amount of keys with an arbitrary amount of certificates each.
+All certificates are mounted into:

 -